Reusser Wins Womens Tour Fourth Stage, Vos Retains Lead - UrduPoint

 This is the longest edition of the women's Tour, after Amaury sports Organisation, who run the men's race, started with a one-stage event in 2014.

-During the dust-filled gravel sections which passed through the world-renowned vineyards in eastern France the likes of Tuesday's stage winner Cecilie Uttrup Ludwig and yellow jersey contender Niewiadoma suffered punctures before rejoining the peloton.
+- Bonus for Reusser - During the dust-filled gravel sections, which passed through the world-renowned vineyards in eastern France, the likes of Tuesday's stage winner Cecilie Uttrup Ludwig and yellow jersey contender Niewiadoma suffered punctures before rejoining the peloton.

 With 15km to go, Reusser, European road time-trial champion, made an attack from a big leading bunch as the riders returned to normal roads.